lsuits/lsu-block_my_picture/README.md

 ## Installation

-* The My Profile Picture block should be installed like any other block.
+The My Profile Picture block should be installed like any other block.
 See [the Moodle Docs page on block installation][block_doc].

-* The webservice should be copied to any php server that can mount the Blackboard Ecommerce Server's data folder.
- * The web server the webservice resides on should allow https communications.
- * The web server the webservice resides on should be locked down to only allow connections from the Moodle server.
+## Configuration

+The My Profile Picture block makes use of an external webservice for profile picture replacements.
+Besure that the url is a valid url, and can be accessed from your application server via http request.

 ## Contributions